AIBUTT/IBM-Data-Science-Capstone-Project-SpaceX/README.md

         SpaceX_Data_Visualization is about using advanced visualization tools like Matplotlib, NumPy and Pandas to further explore the Data

+        spacex_dash_app.py is about creating a Dashboard using Plotly

         SpaceX_Launch_Site_Location is about using Folium to pull the Launching Sites on Map and retrieve information in interactive manner

         Machine_Learning_Pridiction_ALGO uses Machine Learning Algorithm to predict the outcome of Falcon-9 Landing at four different Launch Sites.